wp-plugins/site-page-tree/readme.txt

 = 0.2 =
 * removed addslashes() from line 185 that was causing post titles to display escaped
+* list pages by menu_order field instead of alphabetical

 = 0.1 =
 * Initial public release.